VITresearchgroup2024/SPHAK/README.md

 - Predict the viral family
 - Score the likelihood of host switching or spillover

-- Generalize across diverse virus families in different kingdoms
+SPHAK can work with different virus families from various kingdoms.

 ## 🔧 Pipeline Overview

 SPHAK involves the following steps:

 ### 1. **k-mer size optimization**
-- To identify an optimal k-mer size that captures discriminative sequence patterns in both animal- and plant-infecting viruses, enabling accurate downstream host prediction and spillover analysis.
+- To identify an optimal k-mer size that captures discriminative sequence patterns in both animal and plant-infecting viruses, enabling accurate downstream host prediction and spillover analysis.
 The k-mer size of 6 is fixed as an optimum k-mer size in animal and plant viruses.

-### 2. **Training**
+### 2. **Training & Reference Database Setup**
-- Training is performed to generate the reference database by extracting host-specific k-mers from curated proteomes.
-A k-mer size of 6 is used, with a minimum occurrence threshold of 40 for the animal dataset and 5 for the plant dataset, ensuring the selection of representative and high-confidence host-specific sequence patterns.
+- Training is performed to generate the reference database by extracting host-specific k-mers from curated proteomes

-### 3. **Reference Database Preparation**
-- The reference database serves as the foundation of SPHAK.
-It is built from host-specific proteome sequences, and is used to perform predictions by comparing k-mer patterns in viral protein sequences against known host classes (e.g., animal or plant).
-- **Process**:
-  - Split each host proteome into overlapping **k-mers** (default: 6-mers)
+- Extract 6-mer sequences from host proteomes to create a reference database
+- Only high-confidence k-mers are kept (animal ≥40 occurrences, plant ≥5)
-  - Filter out low-complexity or ambiguous k-mers
+- Low-complexity or ambiguous k-mers are removed
-  - Store host-specific k-mer dictionaries with frequency counts
+- The database stores k-mer patterns for predicting viral hosts

-### 4. **Testing**
+### 3. **Testing**
 - Apply the SPHAK method to new or unlabelled viral protein sequences.
 The method outputs predicted viral family and spillover risk through SP score(Spillover Potential score).
 - **SP score calculation**: